Recruitment Marketing

 Employer Branding Strategy

-refers to a company’s plan to influence how potential employees and the market at large see it.
+refers to a company’s plan to influence how potential employees and the market perceives the company as an employer.
 With an employer branding strategy, an organization can ensure employee retention and higher talent acquisition by controlling and changing the dialogue around the brand.

 Recruitment Marketing Funnel